altazion/altazion-dev/en-us/reference/DataObjectBase/Core-Business/business/Altazion.Core.Model/RaisonJuridique/Altazion.Core.Model.LegalEntity.md

 ﻿## LegalEntity

-The LegalEntity class represents a legal entity with its legal and administrative information.
+Class representing a legal entity with its legal and administrative information.

 Public properties:
 - Id: Unique identifier of the legal entity.